-Though Lilies of the Field was released in black-and-white with few color photographs documenting the production, we can be reasonably certain that Homer’s lightweight cotton shirt as he escorts the group of nuns to Sunday mass is white with a green leafy print, worn over a white cotton crew-neck undershirt, a lively variation from the herringbone three-button sport jacket, white shirt, and tie that he had typically worn for driving the sisters to mass.
+Though Lilies of the Field was released in black-and-white with few color photographs documenting the production, we can be reasonably certain that Homer’s lightweight cotton shirt as he returns from a brief retreat to again escort the group of nuns to Sunday mass is white with a green leafy print, worn over a white cotton crew-neck undershirt, a lively variation from the herringbone three-button sport jacket, white shirt, and tie that he had typically worn for driving the sisters to mass.

 The short-sleeved camp shirt has a large collar with a small loop on the left side that ostensibly would fasten over the neck to a small button under the right collar leaf.
 The shirt has a plain front for the large white two-hole sew-through buttons.

 Looking for a modern alternative?
 Luckily, the modern trend toward printed shirts for men means a variety of options are available from a range of retailers.

 As of June 2019, Banana Republic offers a line of soft rayon camp shirts for $69.50 including one in the “Botanical Khaki” pattern of green leaves, some with blooming red flowers, scattered over a white ground.